gnolang/genesis/CONSTITUTION.md

 Constraints to the powers of the GovDAO must be explicitly defined in Article 3: Citizen Rights, Responsibilities, and GNOTDAO or through the constitutional amendment process outlined in Article 5: Amendments.

-GovDAO has the power to create and dissolve Sub-DAOs, but the creation process of any Sub-DAO must adhere to the rules outlines Article 2: DAOs and Sub-DAOs.
+GovDAO has the power to create and dissolve Sub-DAOs.
+The creation process of any Sub-DAO must adhere to the rules outlines Article 2: DAOs and Sub-DAOs.

 ## Article 2: DAOs and Sub-DAOs